DevGarg-25/DevGargtest/README.md

 There are four main categories of tags in HTML:

 1. Structural tags: Structural tags are used to define the structure of a web page.
-Eg: <h1> tag is used to mark up a heading, the <p> tag is used to mark up a paragraph, and the <table> tag is used to mark up a table.
+Eg: <h1></h1> tag is used to mark up a heading, the <p> tag is used to mark up a paragraph, and the <table> tag is used to mark up a table.

 2. Formatting tags: Formatting tags are used to format the appearance of content.
-Eg: <b> tag is used to make text bold, the <i> tag is used to make text italic, and the <u> tag is used to underline text.
+Eg: <b></b> tag is used to make text bold, the <i></i> tag is used to make text italic, and the <u></u> tag is used to underline text.

 3. Input tags: Input tags are used to collect user input.
 Eg: <input type="text"> tag is used to create a text box, the <input type="radio"> tag is used to create a radio button, and the <input type="checkbox"> tag is used to create a check box.